andreagorsche/driverslogbook/README.md

 The date input was the biggest challenge of all the inputs in this software.
 First, the datetime import was used but the change to an integer format proofed to be tricky.
 Intensive research on the web showed that timestamp is usually used for current date and time display.
 Since the software was not working with the date of today but rather with the date input of the user.
 What was needed, were integers that were within a certain range (days of a month being between 1 and 31 etc.).
 Thus, the decision was to not use datetime and instead focus on checking the range of entered integers.

 #### Handling nested lists with the collected input
 After having all the input data, the function 'take_data_input()' creates a list of all the data input.
-This list is then saved in the Google spreadsheet.
+This list is then saved in the Google spreadsheet as a new row.
 Since the date input is a list of integers (year, month, day), a nested list was created.
-After looking through solutions with for loops and list comprehensions my mentor presented the most simply solution: using the asterisk to create flatten the lists and therefore get the data transfered to the Google spreadsheet with out further issues.
+After looking through solutions with for loops and list comprehensions, my mentor presented the most simply solution: using the asterisk to flatten the lists and therefore get the data transfered to the Google spreadsheet with out further issues.

 #### Filtering relevant data rows from the dataframe
 The created data structure in the Google spreadsheet equals a 2-dimensional matrix.
 Filtering relevant data rows from the dataframe proved to be a bit challenging at the beginning.
-Especially because there needed to be 3 requirements met in order for the data row to be relevant.
+Especially because there needed to be 3 requirements met in order for the data row to be relevant (number plate, year, purpose).
 It required some trial and error.
 Some additional reading on the webpages of W3 schools and statology was very helpful (https://www.w3schools.com/python/pandas/pandas_dataframes.asp, https://www.statology.org/pandas-select-rows-based-on-column-values/)

 #### Final debugging
 The final debugging was mostly centered around indentation and the 80 characters restriction in line length.
 Two local variables were created in the main function that turned out to be not needed because they were not needed for further calculations(sum_private and state_sub).
-Thus only the functions were called instead.
+Thus, only the functions were called instead.

 ## Deployment
 In order to handle the backend software 'drivers logbook' written in Python, I need the platform Heroku.